Rotating black hole shadows in metric-affine bumblebee gravity: Construction of Shadows

-In the limit $X \to 0$, they reduce to the standard Kerr effective potentials.
-Unstable circular photon orbits (the photon sphere) occur where $dV^{\pm}/dr = 0$ and the negative second derivative indicates instability.
-The photon sphere radius $r_{\text{ph}}$ is independent of $X$ and given by
+rendering the photon sphere equation identical to that of the Kerr metric.
+Consequently, the photon sphere radius is {independent of the LSB parameter} $X$ and is given by the standard Kerr result: